 If you’ve ever experienced a high-volume, low-speed (HVLS) fan, you know what an immense difference they can make in the room temperature.
-They often provide a much more stable level of control than other, more traditional options like small fans or even HVAC ductwork.
+HVLS fans often provide a much more stable level of control than other, more traditional options, like small fans or even HVAC ductwork.
 As it turns out, there’s a lot of science behind it.

 Have you ever heard a weatherman announce wind chill?
-That’s precisely what a perceived temperature is – the temperature your body actually feels thanks to wind, water, and other conditions besides actual degrees.
-HVLS fans work to change the perceived temperature in your office, warehouse, etc.
+That’s the perceived temperature.
+It is the temperature your body actually feels thanks to the wind, water, and other conditions besides actual degrees.
+HVLS fans work to change the perceived temperature in your office, warehouse, or building.

 Once these warmed particles are whisked away, they can transfer their heat to the cooler portions of the room.
 If you understand convection currents, you understand the way the temperatures will balance.

 Humidity can also change the perceived temperature but in the opposite manner.
 Sweat cannot evaporate when the air is too full of moisture, causing your skin to stay warmer, even with a fan.
 HVLS fans combat this with evaporative cooling.

 To put it simply, HVLS fans move so much air, so consistently, that it forces faster dispersion of the moisture and increases evaporation.
 The humidity lowers and it’s more comfortable and less “sticky” feeling, while also lowering the perceived temperature.

 Are you ready to experience the power of high-volume, low-speed fans for yourself?
 Call us today at EnergyLogic | 1-800-311-8828 or use this contact form and we will reach out to you.

 We’d be more than happy to answer all of your questions.